AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \label{fig:daa-conversion}
 \end{figure}

-How do we know that \emph{both} block and seconds become context laden via a DAA, though?
+How do we know that \emph{both} blocks and seconds become context laden via a DAA, though?

 \begin{align}
   \text{No context:} & & \frac{L_f}{R_f}